 The Digital Development Toolkits Series aims to help readers (i) identify challenges and necessary policy and regulatory actions in digital development; (ii) analyze potential solutions; and (iii) provide practical examples from countries that have addressed digital development-related matters.
 Its target audience includes policy-makers, regulators, researchers, and other relevant stakeholders in the digital development field, particularly those in developing countries.
-The series of toolkits consists of the Broadband Strategies Toolkit, the Cross-Sector Infrastructure Sharing Toolkit, the Cloud Readiness Assessment Toolkit, the Engendering ICT Toolkit, the Digital Government Readiness Assessment (DGRA) Toolkit and the Digital Capabilities Knowledge Map:
+The series of toolkits consists of the Broadband Strategies Toolkit, the Cross-Sector Infrastructure Sharing Toolkit, the Cloud Readiness Assessment Toolkit, the Engendering ICT Toolkit, the Digital Government Readiness Assessment (DGRA) Toolkit, the Digital Capabilities Knowledge Map, and the Digital Capability Framework:

 Broadband Strategies Toolkit